XylotrupesGideon/inkscape-course/README.md

 # Inkscape-course
-A repository that contains material for the "scientific illustration in inkscape" course
+A repository that contains material for the "scientific illustration in inkscape" course.
+Especially it contains scientific color palettes obtained from different sources:

 # Scientific color palettes
 ## GeoDataViz palettes